Our Privacy Policy

 Contact Details

 For information on how your information is used, how we maintain the security of our information, and to exercise your rights to access the information we hold on you, please contact us.
 Similarly, if you believe that the information we hold is wrong or out of date, please let us know and we will update it.
-The person in this organisation responsible for data protection is our Data Protection Officer, Mohammed Abdul and inquiries and requests can be sent to him by emailing Mohammed@centrefordomesticabuse.co.uk or in writing to Centre for Domestic Abuse, 11 Waldeck Road, Luton, England, LU1 1HG .
+The person in this organisation responsible for data protection is our Data Protection Officer, Mohammed Abdul and inquiries and requests can be sent to him by emailing Yaibur@centrefordomesticabuse.co.uk or in writing to Centre for Domestic Abuse, 729 Capability Green, Luton, Bedfordshire, LU1 3LU.

 Your right to withdraw consent